kyleronayne/marketplace-api/README.md

 # Marketplace API

 An easy-to-use Facebook Marketplace API.
-Wraps the Facebook GraphQL API, allowing for quick and easy retrieval of Facebook Marketplace listings and other relevant Marketplace data.
+Wraps the Facebook GraphQL API, allowing for quick and easy retrieval of Facebook Marketplace listings and other relevant Marketplace data, without needing to log into a Facebook account.
 <br><br>
 ## Responses
 **All** endpoints will return a JSON response in the following format: